 ORSANCO operates two datasondes with telemetry systems.
+The systems are located at Pike Island Locks and Dam (near Wheeling, WV) and at Meldahl Locks and Dam, Markland Locks and Dam, and Newburgh Locks and Dam.
 Sensors on these datasondes collect pH, Conductivity, Turbidity, Dissolved Oxygen, Temperature, and Chlorophyll a data every 30 minutes.
-During the primary HAB season, the data is available in near realtime.
-The systems are located at Pike Island Locks and Dam (near Wheeling, WV) and at Meldahl Locks and Dam (near Cincinnati, OH).
+Data is collected during the primary HAB season.

 2015 Ohio River Harmful Algae Bloom